pmadruga/ml_project/report/report.md

 Table: Statistic comparison between models \label{statistical_comparison}

-The high p-value on the first comparison shows that there is no statistical difference between models.
+The high p-value on the first comparison shows that there is no statistical difference between models, because it indicates weak evidence against the null hypothesis, so it fails to reject the null hypothesis.
+However, the smaller p-value for the second and third comparisons on Table \ref{statistical_comparison} show that there's a strong evidence against the null hypothesis, thus rejecting it.

 ## Classification

 ### Classification problem

 The classification problem to be solve is a binary classification.
 The goal is to predict wether the subject is at work (_IAW_) based on the _HRV_ values.
-The data set does not have any resampling, meaning that the Number of observations (_N_) is 923.

 ### Classification method